Tracer1337/portfolio/idea.md

     ```

 * thumbnail.jpg
-    * An image shown in the project's card on the projects page
+    * An image shown in the project's card

 * galery
-    * Screenshots or other images which show the project
+    * Screenshots or other images which portray the project